BobLiterman/Rboretum/README.md

 source_python(paste(system.file(package="Rboretum"), "Split_Processor.py", sep="/"))
 ```
 ** **
-**See brief tutorial script in 'inst' folder!
-To be expanded soon!**
+**Rboretum is a work in progress, and issues would be helpful.
+For basic usage, please see a brief tutorial script in 'inst' folder...all to be expanded soon!**
 ** **
 ### Rboretum Function Summary